 The present facility at Calvary may not accommodate all of the teams' needed practice time.
 Sometimes, a team may practice at area township parks or other area high schools.
 Transportation will not be provided back to the school.
 Parents can pick up athletes at the practice site.
 If an athlete has a valid Michigan Driver's license, that athlete will be permitted to drive to designated practice sites.
-At no time will teammates be allowed to ride with anyone without written permission from the parents of both students. (driver and rider) The only exception is when siblings are on the same team and one sibling has a license.
+At no time will teammates be allowed to ride with anyone without written permission from the parents of both students. (driver and rider).